facebook/flipper/docs/extending/search-and-filter.md

 `filters: Array<Filter>`

-The list of filters that are currently applied
+The list of filters that are currently applied.

 #### Example